New York Central College: Students

-The student body has been well studied by Marlene Parks.
-There are 1,062 known students; most were in the preparatory (high school) program.
-Of them, 64% were men, 35% female, 1% unknown.
-As no records were kept of it, the skin color ("race") of the students is not known; however, there were relatively few Blacks: Baquaqua, Edmonia Lewis, Benjamin Boseman, others.

 In 1856 there were 226 students and 9 faculty, and approximately 50% were African-American.
 Most were in the college's preparatory (high school) program.

 Curriculum and faculty

 Grosvenor "proposed a 'free institution,' for the 'literary, scientific, moral, and physical education of both sexes and of all classes of youth.'"
 The school's curriculum included Classical education as well as agricultural science.
 The Rev. Grosvenor served as the school's first president, 1849–1851.
 In a newspaper advertisement we find that the Manual Labor Department was "under the supervision of Luther Wellington, a Practical Farmer, a kind and benevolent man, on a farm of 187 acre."
 Under the "careful training" of the President students took a Rhetorical Class "with daily exercises in Extemporaneous Speaking", "not to be overlooked in this day of 'public speaking'".

 The college was modeled after Oberlin, which in 1835 began admitting blacks and in 1837 women.
 However, New York Central College was the first American college founded on the principle that all are created equal: black and white, male and female.
 Qualified Black, female, and Native American students were all welcome.
 It was also the first to have African-American professors, in a position filled by three men: first Charles L. Reason.
 An unexplained disagreement with Grosvenor led to his departure.
 His replacement was William G. Allen, a graduate of the Oneida Institute, another short-lived school which was a predecessor of the college.
 After Allen's departure (see below) he was replaced by George Boyer Vashon, the first African-American graduate of Oberlin.
 Reason was the first black college professor in the country.
 Allen was Professor of Rhetoric and Greek; in 1850, when he was appointed, he was "well known as a lecturer upon the origin, literature, and destiny of the African race."

 In May 1850 there were over a hundred students enrolled, and college housing being full, students had to take rooms in private houses.

 Shortly after its opening, the College and McGrawville were hit by a smallpox outbreak.
 An 1851 student resolution gives the names of two, Homer Haskell and Erskine Spring.
 Four students died and the College had to close briefly.
 Another source says six students died.
 At that time, there were 150 students.

 In 1850 the trustees and then the students of the college published resolutions they had passed in support of William L. Chaplin, in jail for helping two slaves escape.